2024 Solar Incentives Guide for Glocester, RI - Tax Credits & Rebates

 The Inflation Reduction Act, passed in August 2022, made some changes to the ITC (as well as renaming it to the Clean Energy Credit).
 Now, solar installation projects begun after January 1, 2022, and finished by December 31, 2032, might qualify for a 30% tax credit.
 This percentage will then see a slight annual decrease until the end of the current Clean Energy Credit in 2035.
 Starting in 2023, the expansion to the program will also make it easier to get credit for energy storage systems.

 Click here to learn more about the new Inflation Reduction Act.
-Your local Glocester solar panel installers are the best people to answer your questions about the new Clean Energy Credit and how it may apply to you.
+Your local Glocester solar panel company is the best resource for answering your questions about the new Clean Energy Credit and how it will apply to you.

 State & Local Solar Incentives